MatthewKandiah/shogi/README.md

 - accept a challenge to start a game
 - actually play a game
 - report the result

+Nice to add later:
+- highlight legal moves
+- toggle opponent's pieces being a different colour
+- move back and forward through a game history (both in-progress game, and a review mode after a game)
+- analysis mode where you can try out different lines in a game
+- friends list and messaging (inside and outside of games)

 ## Plan
 - [x] Write a very simple backend with sign up, sign in, sign out logic (not necessarily safe or secure, just barely functional)